qtproject/pyside-pyside-setup/sources/pyside6/doc/tutorials/qmlapp/qmlapplication.rst

 QML-based UIs.

-In this tutorial, you'll also learn how to provide data from Python as a QML context property, which is then consumed by the ListView defined in the QML file.
+In this tutorial, you'll also learn how to provide data from Python as a QML initial property, which is then consumed by the ListView defined in the QML file.

 Before you begin, install the following prerequisites: